Does Your Trucking Business Come to a Stop for Paperwork?

 I don’t imagine that any young trucker – especially one with a smart phone – thinks that.

-Computer programs and apps make look confusing.
+Computer programs and apps may look confusing.
 People might think there’s a long learning curve.
 Depending on the program, there may be.
+Or they look for a phone app that will do it all – for free.
+(You get what you pay for.)

 What would your ideal trucking management software do for you?